RZAsadi/fly-scrapper/README.md

 reader = Reader(lang_list=['en', 'fa'], gpu=False) # Set to `gpu=True` if you want to use GPU acceleration
 ```

-## Contributing

-If you'd like to contribute to FlyScrapper, your help is very much appreciated.
-Please read `CONTRIBUTING.md` for details on our code of conduct and the process for submitting pull requests to us.

 ## License

 This project is licensed under the MIT License - see the `LICENSE` file for details.

 ## Acknowledgments

-- Thanks to the `pyppeteer` and `easyocr` communities for the incredible resources.
 - This project is not affiliated with any of the flight websites it accesses and is intended for educational purposes only.

 ## Disclaimer